openvinotoolkit/openvino/docs/optimization_guide/dldt_deployment_optimization_common.md

 > **NOTE**: Using the Asynchronous API is a must for [throughput-oriented scenarios](./dldt_deployment_optimization_tput.md).

 ### Notes on Callbacks
 Keep in mind that the `ov::InferRequest::wait()` of the Async API waits for the specific request only.
 However, running multiple inference requests in parallel provides no guarantees on the completion order.
 This may complicate a possible logic based on the `ov::InferRequest::wait`.
 The most scalable approach is using callbacks (set via the `ov::InferRequest::set_callback`) that are executed upon completion of the request.
-The callback functions will be used by the OpenVINO runtime to notify you of the results (or errors).
+The callback functions will be used by OpenVINO Runtime to notify you of the results (or errors).
 This is a more event-driven approach.

-Few important points on the callbacks:
+A few important points on the callbacks:
 - It is the job of the application to ensure that any callback function is thread-safe.
 - Although executed asynchronously by a dedicated threads, the callbacks should NOT include heavy operations (e.g. I/O) and/or blocking calls.
 Work done by any callback should be kept to a minimum.